 Previous Experience:

-Shirley’s career commenced in M&A, project finance, and corporate law in the international New York law firm Cleary Gottlieb Steen & Hamilton.
+Shirley’s career commenced in M&A, project finance, and corporate law in the New York law firm of Cleary Gottlieb Steen & Hamilton.
 She then moved to investment management as Regional Counsel with JP Morgan before spending over four years as a senior counsel at Westpac.
-In addition to spending ten years in the NFP and community sector, she was the inaugural CEO at the GO Foundation, an Indigenous organisation founded by Adam Goodes and Michael O’Loughlin, Sydney Swans champions.
+In addition to spending ten years in the NFP and community sector, Shirley was the inaugural CEO at the GO Foundation, an Indigenous organisation founded by Adam Goodes and Michael O’Loughlin, Sydney Swans champions, and providing holistic education pathways and support to Indigenous students across Australia.
+During her tenure as CEO of the GO Foundation, founded by Adam Goodes and Michael O’Loughlin, Shirley led the organisation to exponential growth.

 Shirley has always maintained a strong connection to purpose, working in the NFP space while maintaining a corporate career.
-She has volunteered on the executive management team at the Redfern Legal Centre, been a presenter with The Cerebral Palsy Alliance, a Non-Executive Director and Deputy Chair of YMCA NSW and has written a book capturing the life of a WW2 prisoner of war.
-During her tenure as CEO of the GO Foundation, founded by Adam Goodes and Michael O’Loughlin, Shirley led the organisation to exponential growth.
+She has volunteered on the executive management team at the Redfern Legal Centre, been a presenter with The Cerebral Palsy Alliance, a Non-Executive Director, Deputy Chair of YMCA NSW and Chair of the Australian Institute of Architects.
+She has also written a book capturing the life of a WW2 prisoner of war.

 Expertise